 Inherited war in Vietnam

 Nixon didn't run again in '64, because the Kennedy assassination was too helpful to sitting president Lyndon Johnson; and Johnson's use of the martyred Kennedy's memory for political advantage made him invulnerable to attack.
-But Nixon did run again in '68, when Johnson was vulnerable due to his failed policies in Vietnam; and Richard Nixon won a close victory and entered the White House.
+But Nixon did run again in '68, when Johnson was vulnerable due to his failed policies in Vietnam, and declining to run again.
+Richard Nixon thus won a close victory over Democratic candidate Hubert Humphrey, and entered the White House.
 But unfortunately, he inherited one of the worst foreign policy situations any president has ever inherited, perhaps the worst ever; and how he handled the inherited war in Vietnam would have an enormous effect on his presidency.

 Operation Linebacker, 1972